 The dispute revolved around the manager's sale of parts of its interest after giving oral notice to the other venturer, but not the written notice accompanied by full disclosure specified in the agreement.
-The opinion is lengthy and very fact specific, but the following lessons can be drawn from it: (i) calling a relationship a joint venture can result in a court categorizing the relationship as fiduciary, which in turn implicates fiduciary duties of candor and loyalty and could implicate the common law corporate opportunity doctrine (which is part of the fiduciary duty of loyalty), (ii) it is important to document the relationship intended (an LLC could be used as the joint venture entity and the LLC company agreement could define, or in
+The opinion is lengthy and very fact specific, but the following lessons can be drawn from it: (i) calling a relationship a joint venture can result in a court categorizing the relationship as fiduciary, which in turn implicates fiduciary duties of candor and loyalty and could implicate the common law corporate opportunity doctrine (which is part of the fiduciary duty of loyalty), (ii) it is important to document the relationship intended (an LLC could be used as the joint venture entity and the LLC company agreement could define, or in Delaware eliminate, fiduciary duties), and (iii) written agreements should be understood and followed literally.

-5 LLCs formed under Texas law are now governed by Title 3 and pertinent provisions of Title 1 of the TBOC.
+LLCs formed under Texas law are now governed by Title 3 and pertinent provisions of Title 1 of the TBOC.
 TBOC §§ 401.001, 402.003.
 The TBOC provisions applicable to LLCs may be officially and collectively referred to as "Texas Limited Liability Company Law."
 TBOC § 1.008(e).